-On October 26, 2021, the Osh State University, Faculty of Medicine and the Open Medical Institute signed a memorandum of understanding to further integrate Kyrgyz physicians in the OMI global network.
+On October 26, 2021, the Osh State University, Faculty of Medicine and the Open Medical Institute signed a memorandum of understanding to further integrate Kyrgyz physicians into the OMI global network.

 Through the memorandum, Osh State University, Faculty of Medicine became an official partner in the OMI’s educational program, which is designed to improve healthcare in countries in transition and help prevent brain drain.
 Besides the Kyrgyz State Medical Academy, located in Bishkek, the capital and largest city of Kyrgyzstan, the Osh State University is the second institution that the OMI holds a partnership agreement with, which was initiated by Dr. Lola Asanalieva, the OMI local coordinator in Kyrgyzstan and president of the Open Medical Club.